nikoloza/articles/devtools/iterm-key-bindings.md

 # iTerm additional (Mac-default) key bindings

-As you may know, we have some keys bindings missing in iTerm, like removing word, jumping cursor etc. To start, open your iTerm, go to `Preferences > Keys` and then click to `+` button to add new key bindings.
+As you may know, we have some keys bindings missing in iTerm, like jumping cursor through word or removing whole line, etc. I listed some useful bindings to make it working in our iTerm setup.
+To start, open your iTerm, go to `Preferences > Keys` and then click to `+` button to add new key bindings.

 #### Delete whole word